-Since 2008, UNC Lineberger, in conjunction with the UNC Center for AIDS Research, has received supplemental funding from NCI/NIH to promote basic and translational pilot research projects on HIV-associated malignancies.
+Since 2008, UNC Lineberger, in conjunction with the UNC Center for AIDS Research, has received funding from NCI/NIH to promote basic and translational pilot research projects on HIV-associated malignancies.

 Key areas for UNC include:

-- Potential for collaboration in the U.S., Malawi, China and Brazil to accelerate our understanding of the basic mechanisms underlying AIDS-associated cancers and the best treatments for these malignancies.
+- Collaboration in the U.S., Malawi, China and Brazil to accelerate our understanding of the basic mechanisms underlying AIDS-associated cancers and the best treatments for these malignancies.

 - In the U.S., UNC-Chapel Hill is a clinical site for the NCI-sponsored AIDS-associated malignancy consortium (AMC), which conducts clinical trials that enroll HIV-positive individuals with cancer.

 - In China, there is a UNC Infectious Disease-initiated HIV surveillance project in Xinjiang and Guangxi Provinces which records all incidences of cancer in the HIV-positive population.

-- In Brazil, Drs.
-Dittmer and Damania collaborate with clinicians and faculty at the University of Sao Paolo, and Salvador, Bahia on clinical trials for lymphoma and Head and Neck cancer in persons living with HIV/AIDS.
+- In India, Drs.
+Dittmer and Damania collaborate with clinicians and faculty at the TATA memorial hospital on clinical trials for lymphoma and Head and Neck cancer in persons living with HIV/AIDS.

 - The UNC Center for AIDS Research (CFAR) is located in the UNC Lineberger building.
 This allows for cross-disciplinary research collaborations.

 - There are many cores and resources offered by both UNC CFAR and UNC Lineberger Comprehensive Cancer Center that facilitate global cancer research at UNC.

 - Membership in cooperative clinical trials groups that focus on diseases in HIV-infected individuals.

 - Dr. Dittmer is director of core laboratories for the AIDS Malignancy Clinical Trials consortium (AMC), and chairs clinical trials in Kaposi sarcoma.

 - Drs.
-Damania and Kristy Richards are co-PIs for the AMC site at UNC-Chapel Hill.
+Dittmer and Stevn Park are co-PIs for the AMC site at UNC-Chapel Hill.

 - Drs.
-Damania, Joe Eron and Charles Van Der Horst are members of the ACTG (AIDS clinical trials group).
+Damania, Joe Eron are members of the ACTG (AIDS clinical trials group).